bbauska/JS-Basics-Unlock/README.md

-By employing advanced function patterns like these, developers can write cleaner, more emcient, and secure JavaScript code, harnessing functions\' full power to achieve sophisticated functionalities.
+By employing advanced function patterns like these, developers can write cleaner, more emcient, and secure JavaScript code, harnessing functions&#39; full power to achieve sophisticated functionalities.

 ###### Arrays and Objects